Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Data-Analytics-DAS-C01-Practice-Tests-Exams-Question/README.md

 - [x] Enable audit logging for Amazon Redshift using the AWS Management Console or the AWS CLI.
 - [ ] Enable and download audit reports from AWS Artifact.

-### A data analyst is designing a solution to interactively query datasets with SQL using a JDBC connection.
-Users will join data stored in Amazon S3 in Apache ORC format with data stored in Amazon OpenSearch Service (Amazon Elasticsearch Service) and Amazon Aurora MySQL.
-Which solution will provide the MOST up-to-date results?

-- [ ] Use AWS Glue jobs to ETL data from Amazon ES and Aurora MySQL to Amazon S3.
-Query the data with Amazon Athena.
-- [ ] Use Amazon DMS to stream data from Amazon ES and Aurora MySQL to Amazon Redshift.
-Query the data with Amazon Redshift.
-- [x] Query all the datasets in place with Apache Spark SQL running on an AWS Glue developer endpoint.
-- [ ] Query all the datasets in place with Apache Presto running on Amazon EMR.

 ### A global company has different sub-organizations, and each sub-organization sells its products and services in various countries.
 The company's senior leadership wants to quickly identify which sub-organization is the strongest performer in each country.
 All sales data is stored in Amazon S3 in Parquet format.
 Which approach can provide the visuals that senior leadership requested with the least amount of effort?

 - [x] Use Amazon QuickSight with Amazon Athena as the data source.
 Use heat maps as the visual type.
 - [ ] Use Amazon QuickSight with Amazon S3 as the data source.
 Use heat maps as the visual type.
 - [ ] Use Amazon QuickSight with Amazon Athena as the data source.
 Use pivot tables as the visual type.
 - [ ] Use Amazon QuickSight with Amazon S3 as the data source.
 Use pivot tables as the visual type.

 ### A company has 1 million scanned documents stored as image files in Amazon S3.
 The documents contain typewritten application forms with information including the applicant first name, applicant last name, application date, application type, and application text.
 The company has developed a machine learning algorithm to extract the metadata values from the scanned documents.
 The company wants to allow internal data analysts to analyze and find applications using the applicant name, application date, or application text.
 The original images should also be downloadable.
 Cost control is secondary to query performance.
 Which solution organizes the images and metadata to drive insights while meeting the requirements?